ethancoyle7/C-programs/README.md

-# C-programs
+## C-programs
-These are a list of formerly done programs that i have done
+These are a list of some of the formerly done programs that i have done